-- People with unprocessed attachment trauma often report similar behaviors or psychological symptoms that affect the quality of their adult lives.
+- People with unprocessed trauma often report behaviors or symptoms that affect their adult lives.

 - Unexplained physical ailments may originate from having experienced early trauma.

-- Trauma-blocking behaviors occur by engaging in compulsive behaviors that momentarily distract from traumatic memories or pain.
+- Trauma-blocking behaviors include engaging in compulsive acts that distract from traumatic memories or pain.

 Attachment trauma is any trauma that occurs during specific stages of a child’s development.
 The most common form of developmental trauma occurs with attachment, where a child’s sense of safety, security, predictability, and trust are damaged from abuse, neglect, or inconsistent or unpredictable care from a primary caregiver.